Williamson posts 18th century in 1st test against England | Taiwan News

-AUCKLAND, New Zealand (AP) — Captain Kane Williamson scored a New Zealand-record 18th test century as New Zealand tightened its grip on the first cricket test against England on Friday before the dinner break on a rain-affected second day.
+AUCKLAND, New Zealand (AP) — Captain Kane Williamson scored a New Zealand-record 18th test century as New Zealand tightened its advantage in the first cricket test against England on a rain-affected second day Friday.

 Williamson previously shared with Martin Crowe and his current test teammate Ross Taylor the New Zealand record of 17 test centuries.
-In between heavy showers on Friday, Williamson added nine runs to his overnight score of 91, reaching his century in 297 minutes, from 196 balls with 11 fours and a six.
+Between heavy showers on Friday, Williamson added 11 runs to his overnight score of 91, reaching his century in 297 minutes, from 196 balls with 11 fours and a six.

+Although the rain abated late in the evening, the umpires called off play at 9 p.m. — the time of scheduled stumps — because of a damp outfield.

-Williamson achieved his 18th century at 27 years of age and in 64 tests, at a faster pace than the previous co-holders.
+Williamson demonstrated his immense talent and the great promise of his relatively young test career when he achieved his 18th century at 27 years of age and in his 64th test.

 Crowe, who died of cancer in 2016 aged 53, played 77 tests and Taylor, aged 34, has played 84.
 Williamson was averaging 50.51 before this match and is now being hailed as New Zealand's best-ever test batsman.